 CEO AND DIRECTOR OF SOUTH CAMPUS

-David’s passion for wildlife and desire to educate and inspire conservation worldwide is what lead him to establish Conservation Ambassadors 25 years ago.
+David’s passion for wildlife and desire to educate and inspire conservation worldwide is what lead him to establish Conservation Ambassadors more than three decades ago.
 His passion started in high school with jobs in animal care and training dogs and parrots.
 His unique experiences inspired him to pursue a career in the animal care field.
-David worked in the zoological medicine department at UC Davis Veterinary Teaching Hospital where his dedication and interest in wildlife and wild places lead him to attend Moorepark college an AZA (Association of Zoos and Aquariums)-certified facility in California where he graduated with a degree in exotic animal training and zoological management.
+David worked in the zoological medicine department at UC Davis Veterinary Teaching Hospital where his dedication and interest in wildlife and wild places lead him to attend Moorpark college an AZA (Association of Zoos and Aquariums)-certified facility in California where he graduated with a degree in exotic animal training and zoological management.
 David has traveled around the world to assist with wildlife conservation efforts.
-Over his career, he has received numerous awards for animal welfare, zoo management, education and training but he will say his greatest accomplishment are his two children Samantha and Christopher who have the same love for animals and passion for conservation.
+Over his career, he has received numerous awards for animal welfare, zoo management, education and training but he will say his greatest accomplishment are his two children Samantha and Christopher who have the same love for animals and passion for conservation

 DIRECTOR OF NORTH CAMPUS

 Gabe Kerschner founded Wild Things in 1988 after graduating from the Exotic Animal Training and Management Program at Moorpark College, with the goal of not only providing a home for animals in need, but also sharing with others a respect for wildlife and an understanding of wildlife conservation.
 He is the king of puns and jokes, and always brings lots of smiles and laughs to his programs.